 Jordan is known for what he cannot do, his failures.
 His free throw shooting has always been his worst attribute on the court and there really is no rhyme or reason for his makes and his misses.
 Shaquille O’Neal, a notorious horrible free throw shooter, made them when they counted, when everything was on the line.
 Jordan isn’t that organic.
 It just depends.

 But with Doc peppering Jordan with stories of Kevin Garnett and how Jordan needed to be just like him, it only fazed Chris Paul all those misses.
 Doc rarely kept Jordan off the floor, wanting him to play through it.
 In the absence of dictator Chris, Jordan has a career high in free throws but the caveat is he’s not taking as many without Chris’ pick and roll game making life so easy.
 The Clippers guards struggle finding Jordan.
 The game isn’t as easy as it used to be.
 He has taken more shots this year but is making fewer of them.
 For the first time in four years, his 2-point percentage is below 70%.
-But his 14.9 rebounds is near identical to his career high of 15.0 rebounds three years ago.
+But his 15.3 rebounds is a career high.
 He’s not blocking shots like he used to do and that’s the first sign of age for big men.
-Add to that his turnovers are up this season and it’s the first time in four years he hasn’t had a 20.0+ PER.
+Add to that his turnovers are up this season.

 All of that is interesting.
 But it doesn’t really matter to Portland or Cleveland or the Wizards, all of whom are desperate for the intangibles that Jordan brings.
-More than likely he goes nowhere in the short, short term.
-The Clippers haven’t been happy with what they are getting back.
-They seem okay with the idea of getting nothing for Jordan come July 1.
+But none of those teams have money, so why is Jordan opting out?
+The teams that have money are looking for scoring talent, not defensive only producers.